TwinLizzie/NGnoidTV/NGNUITY.md

 Our feeble minds are heavily addicted to social validation and encouragement from our peers and ingroup in order to get the motivation and inspiration to accomplish what we want.
 Again - this is bad.

-Just assume that you're a useless sack of ~sh-t~ by default.
-And then work hard to try to be slightly less of a useless sack of ~sh-t~, every day.
-And work toward ambitious goals as if you didn't believe that you were actually a useless sack of ~sh-t~.
-You will suffer, but you're almost guaranteed to succeed this way.
-As long as you don't burn yourself out to the point of disability.
+I recommend adopting the same '#hustle' type of mentality that the Capitalists espouse - and then apply that same amount of fanatical work ethic in order to build post-scarcity Socialism and destroy the old system forever.

 But like I said - all hope is not lost.
 We are a tech savvy generation - we can use technology to get what we want.
 Anybody can teach themselves computing, programming, robotics and cybersecurity from home.
 That's how modern warfare works now.
 Let's double down on that strength as we work on correcting our weaknesses.

 ### Why do you hate Work so much?

-It used to be that we could work a day job, come home to a wife and kids, save up for a house, be happy, etc. Talk trash and laugh with your co-workers.
+It used to be that we could work a day job, come home to a husband/wife and kids, save up for a house, be happy, etc. Talk trash and laugh with your co-workers.
 Catch up with them for a beer on Friday and Saturday nights at the pub.
 Go to the cinema once in a blue moon.
 Take the kids to soccer practice.
 And so on.

 We no longer live in this world.
 Not even close.
 Anybody who tells you otherwise is delusional.